 To download your collage as a GIF, click Settings in the top right of the screen and change the output file type to GIF.

-When the collage preview looks correct, click Export GIF to combine the GIFs and create the new collage.
+When the collage preview looks correct, click Export Project to combine the GIFs and create the new collage.

 Once your collage is done processing, you can download the GIF collage from Kapwing and share it directly to social media platforms or with your friends.
 If you're not signed into a Kapwing account, sign in or sign up using your Google or Facebook account – once you've signed into a Kapwing account, the watermark in the lower right corner will be removed from your final project.